neuravion/mesh-chat-protocol/routing-across-the-meshnet.md

 * Alice and Bob both export their own identity json files.
 * Alice and Bob exchange their identity json files.
 Bob has Alice's identification file, and vice-a-versa.
 * Both Alice and Bob import their friend's identity.
 * Either Bob OR Alice may connect to eachother -- at this point it doesnt't matter who connects to who, as they are both authenticated with one another.
 * Once a connection is made, Alice will send Bob a list of everyone she can communicate with (node information about the whole network).
 * Bob can now send messages to anyone on the network.

-### P2P Messaging / General Encryption

-Messages are encrypted with a combination of AES and RSA.

-* The message is encrypted using AES with a randomly generated 256 bit Key and 256 bit IV.
-* Both the Key and the IV are separately encrypted with the RSA public key for the recipient.
-* The RSA-Encrypted Key and IV are prepended to the AES-Encrypted message, and then sent to the destination.

-Once the destination recieve the message, that node may attempt to decrypt their message
-* the message must be split in to 3 parts RSA-Encrypted Key, RSA-Encrypted IV, and AES-Encrypted Message
-* The node decrypts the AES Key and AES IV with their RSA private key
-* With the AES Key and AES IV, the message can now de decrypted

 ### Relaying